Quality -Enhancing Product Quality and Customer Satisfaction

 Framework for Promotion

-DIC has also established a new Quality Committee to enable the president to be directly involved in quality management for the DIC Group in Japan.
-In principle, the Quality Committee meets quarterly to formulate DIC Group quality policies and important quality measures.
-At committee meetings, product division general managers and unit heads report on the status of these measures and summarize related activities.
+In terms of practical measures, the president and CEO convenes meetings of DIC’s Quality Committee on a quarterly basis, thus maintaining direct involvement in quality management for the DIC Group in Japan with a view to playing a role in quality management for the global DIC Group.
+The Quality Committee formulates Group quality policies and deliberates important quality measures.
+At committee meetings, product division general managers and unit heads report on the implementation status of these measures and summarize related activities.
+Meeting results are reported to the Board of Directors, which provides appropriate supervision.

 01Initiatives Aimed at Increasing Customer Satisfaction